sictweb/bti425-2020/notes/angular-forms-validation-intro.md

 ### What's next?

-In the near future, we will learn some additional form and data validation techniques beyond this simple text input element coverage.
+In the near future, we may learn some additional form and data validation techniques beyond this simple text input element coverage (e.g. item selection, etc.).

 <br>